Moulanagar/recommender/README.md

 This project demonstrates how a hybrid recommender system can intelligently match clients to the most suitable freelancers by combining historical interaction data and semantic skill matching.

-many improovements can be done and model can be improoved based on availability of data.
+Many improovements can be done and model can be improoved based on availability of data.
 ---